jessicayanwang/jessicayanwang.github.io/_my_pages/about.md

 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 selected_projects: false
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 Hi, welcome to my page!
-I'm a final year student studying data science and mathematics at the University of Toronto.
+I'm a final year undergraduate student at the University of Toronto, majoring in Data Science and minoring in Mathematics.

-My research interest broadly lies in developing computational and statistical methods for biomedicine.
-I also like to explore interdisciplinary challenges as I am intrigued by the adaptability and wide-ranging utility of these methods that span across diverse domains.

-During my undergrad, I've had the privilege of working with [Prof. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/index.html) on detecting harmful distribution shifts and with [Prof. Fanny Chevalier](http://fannychevalier.net/) on designing a real-time Q&A presenter assistant.
+My research interest broadly lies at the intersection of statistics, machine learning and healthcare.
+I am driven by the belief that great innovation can arise from the intersection of different disciplines.
+Currently, I am engaged in two exciting projects.
+With [Prof. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/index.html), I am exploring the detection of harmful distribution shifts within general internal medicine.
+Additionally, I am collaborating with [Prof. Fanny Chevalier](http://fannychevalier.net/) on the development of a HoloLens-based real-time question answering assistant for presenters.

 Links: [Email](mailto:jessicayan.wang@mail.utoronto.ca) \| [LinkedIn](https://www.linkedin.com/in/jessicawang122/)